 As well he works beyond the page and stage in a few forms of visual art, some text-based and others not.
-Since 2001, he has had twelve shows of his large, multi-colored poems called blinklists, in New York as well as Chicago, San Francisco, and Worcester, MA.
+Since 2001, he has had fourteen shows of his large, multi-colored poems called blinklists, in New York as well as Chicago, San Francisco, Oakland, CA, and Worcester, MA.
 He produced about half of the pieces of calligraphic art for Poems for Teeth (along with artist Eric Waldemar), and has done the illustrations and design for most of his books.
 He also occasionally gives in to the urge to write poetry on objects, with a special fondness for mobius strips.

 Despite all this, he has had to keep many different jobs in order to keep himself alive, from waiting tables to painting ski lifts to teaching college.
 Currently he stays at home and makes up names for things.
 Maybe he will make up a name for you.